animay7860/Emojify/README.md

 # Emojify
-## A Deep Learning Model to Create a Realtime Face emotion into Cartoon.
+## A Deep Learning Model to Create a Avatar/Cartoon of your Realtime face Emotion.
 My Software when run, is capable of detecting 7 of the many human emotions which are visible on their faces.
 The output of our software will include two types of data as an output:-
 1. Name of the emotion detected.